NightwindDev/Tweak-Tutorial/p2_syntax.md

 -(void)didMoveToWindow;
 ```

 We need to change its function though, and it can be done by changing the semi-colon (;) to brackets, and then adding your new code there.
-Let's just say we want to NSLog "Hello world!"
-That can be done like so:
+Let's just say we want to print "Hello world!" to the console, for this we would use a function called `NSLog`.
+This can be done like so:

 ```objc
 -(void)didMoveToWindow {